spamegg1/tryhackme/free-roadmap/02-fundamental-skills/05-network-services-1.md

 Let's start out the same way we usually do, a port scan, to find out as much information as we can about the services, applications, structure and operating system of the target machine.
-Scan the machine with nmap.
+Scan the machine with `nmap`.

 ### Output